diogo-aos/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for this step is contained in the **code cells 6 and 7** of the IPython notebook.

 As a first step, I just normalized the data and continued on playing with the model.
 Later on I tried adding a grayscale layer to the input but this actually lowered the validation accuracy.

+Ialso tried to use Contrast-limited Adaptive Histogram Equalization from OpenCV.
+I applied it to the luminance channel (after converting from RGB to a different channel scheme - I converted back to RGB after applying CLAHE).
+Many images seemed more clear to me than before but the  the model's performance did not increase.
+I was able to reduce the model size, though (different model than the one presented here).

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)